n2ygk/sdrtrunk-wiki/Icon-Manager.md

 # Icon Manager
-Access the Icon Manager from the main application window via the **View** menu. sdrtrunk provides a set of standard icons that can be used in with Aliases (see [Playlist Editor](Playlist-Editor.md)) to display an icon next to talkgroups, individual radios and other identifiers.
+Access the Icon Manager from the main application window via the **View** menu. sdrtrunk provides a set of standard icons that can be used with Aliases (see [Playlist Editor](Playlist-Editor)) to display an icon next to talkgroups, individual radios and other identifiers.
 You can also add your own custom icons.

 These icons are used in the **Now Playing** window in the columns where talkgroups and radio identifiers are listed.